 All carriers offer discounts when two or more people use one plan.
 The price can go down from an average of \$70 per month to \$30.
-A good way to find people to join a family plan would be to cooperate with incoming students in your department or just put an ad on GSBB.
+A good way to find people to join a family plan would be to cooperate with incoming students in your department or just put an ad on the Graduate Student Council's GSBB listserv.